piumidinuka/piumidinuka.github.io/_posts/2025-01-24-what’s new in ember 4.7: a deep dive into the latest features.md

 ## 3.2.
 Refactor Deprecated APIs
 If you’re using deprecated APIs like Ember.computed or legacy Ember Data features, begin the process of refactoring your code.
 Ember’s official deprecation guides are a great resource for understanding the changes and ensuring your code remains future-proof.

+### Deprecations
+***Ember CLI 4.7 introduced 0 deprecations***

+For more details on the changes in Ember CLI 4.7 and detailed upgrade instructions, please review the [Ember CLI 4.7.0 release page](https://github.com/ember-cli/ember-cli/releases/tag/v4.7.0)

 ## 3.3.
 Test Thoroughly
 Ember’s new features and breaking changes can sometimes introduce subtle issues.
 It’s crucial to run your tests regularly during the upgrade process.
 Using tools like ember-cli-mocha or ember-qunit for testing will help catch any issues early.